Bundles of spectra and algebraic K-theory: Introduction

-{\it Topological Conventions.} We will rely heavily on the foundations for parametrized homotopy theory developed by May-Sigurdsson \cite{MS}.
+We will rely heavily on the foundations for parametrized homotopy theory developed by May-Sigurdsson \cite{MS}.
 As explained there, it is advantageous to leave the category $\sU$ of compactly generated spaces.
-By a ``space'' we mean a $k$-space, and we denote the category of spaces by $\sK$.
-We will use versions of $\cI$-spaces and $\ast$-modules from \cite{diagram_spaces} based on the category $\sK$ instead of the category $\sU$ of compactly generated spaces.
-All of the results from that paper are still valid in this context, although some results proven by inducting over cell complexes require the additional assumption of being well-grounded.
+By a ``space'' we mean a $k$-space as defined in \cite{MS}*{1.1.1}, and we denote the category of spaces by $\sK$.
 We will always assume that the base space (denoted by $B$ or $X$) is compactly generated.
+We assume throughout that the ring spectrum $R$ is well-grounded, meaning that each constituent space is compactly generated and non-degenerately based.